COVID-19 Vaccine

 The current COVID-19 vaccines are not live vaccines.
 The vaccines do not cross the placenta because they are quickly broken down by the muscle where they’re given.
 Remember—the vaccine helps your body make protective antibodies, which do cross the placenta and help protect your baby after they’re born.

-There is no evidence that vaccines affect future fertility.
+There is no evidence that vaccines affect future fertility or causes major changes to the menstrual cycle.

-• You can get vaccinated at any time during pregnancy.
-There’s no need to wait until later in your pregnancy to get vaccinated.
+You can get vaccinated at any time during pregnancy.
+Getting the COVID-19 initial dose or booster doses has not been shown to increase the risk of pregnancy loss or miscarriage.
 The following information shows the available vaccines and the recommended doses you should have in 2024-2025 based on your COVID-19 vaccination history:

 If you have NEVER had a COVID-19 vaccine: